Hope Kids OT Burwood

 What types of support does Hope Kids OT Burwood offer?

-Hope Kids OT Burwood provides occupational therapy services for children experiencing developmental delays, sensory processing difficulties, social emotional challenges, and everyday life skills.
-Their therapists work with families to understand your child's individual needs and develop approaches that fit into daily routines.
-If you're concerned about your child's development, speaking with your GP is a good starting point before exploring therapy options.
+Hope Kids OT Burwood provides occupational therapy services for children experiencing developmental delays, sensory processing differences, social-emotional difficulties, and challenges with everyday life skills.
+Their team works with families to identify areas where children might benefit from support and develop approaches tailored to each child's needs and circumstances.

 How do I know if my child might benefit from occupational therapy?